-In 1391, Reformist Praguers won permission to build a church where services could be held in Czech instead of Latin, and proceeded to construct the biggest chapel Bohemia had ever seen, able to hold 3000 worshippers.
+In 1391 Reformists won permission to build a church where services could be held in Czech instead of Latin, and proceeded to construct the biggest chapel Bohemia had ever seen, able to hold 3000 worshippers.

 In the 18th century the chapel was torn down.
-Remnants were discovered around 1920, and from 1948 to 1954 – because Hussitism had official blessing as an ancient form of communism – the whole thing was painstakingly reconstructed in its original form, based on old drawings, descriptions and traces of the original work.
-Architecturally, it was a radical departure, with a simple square hall focused on the pulpit rather than the altar.
+Remnants were discovered around 1920, and from 1948 to 1954 – because Hussitism had official blessing as a kind of medieval version of communism – the whole thing was painstakingly reconstructed in its original form, based on old drawings, descriptions and traces of the original work.
+Architecturally it was a radical departure, with a simple square hall focused on the pulpit rather than the altar.

 An explanatory text in English is available at the chapel entrance.
-Only the southern wall of the chapel is brand new, and you can still see some original parts in the eastern wall: the pulpit door, several windows and the door to the preacher’s quarters.
+Only the southern wall of the chapel is brand new, and you can still see some original parts – the pulpit door, several windows and the door to the preacher’s quarters – in the eastern wall.
 These quarters, including the rooms used by Hus and others, are also original; they are now used for exhibits.
 The wall paintings are modern, and are based on old Hussite tracts.
 The indoor well predates the chapel.